zaidalyafeai/curator/README.md

 from typing import List

 # Create a dataset object for the topics you want to create the poems.
+topics = Dataset.from_dict({"topic": [
-topics = Dataset.from_list([{"topic": "Dreams vs. reality"},
+    "Dreams vs. reality",
-                            {"topic": "Urban loneliness in a bustling city"}, {"topic": "Beauty of Bespoke Labs's Curator library"}])
+    "Urban loneliness in a bustling city",
+    "Beauty of Bespoke Labs's Curator library"
+]})

 # Define a class to encapsulate a list of poems.
 class Poems(BaseModel):
     poems_list: List[str] = Field(description="A list of poems.")

-# We define a prompter that generates poems which gets applied to the topics dataset.
+# We define a Prompter that generates poems which gets applied to the topics dataset.
 poet = curator.Prompter(
     # The prompt_func takes a row of the dataset as input.
     # The row is a dictionary with a single key 'topic' in this case.
     prompt_func=lambda row: f"Write two poems about {row['topic']}.",
     model_name="gpt-4o-mini",
+    response_format=Poems,
+    # row is the input row, and poems is the Poems class which
+    # is parsed from the structured output from the LLM.
+    parse_func=lambda row, poems: [
+        {"topic": row["topic"], "poem": p} for p in poems.poems_list ],
 )

 poem = poet(topics)
 print(poem.to_pandas())
+# Example output:
+#                                       topic                                               poem
+# 0       Urban loneliness in a bustling city  **In the Crowd**\nBeneath the neon glow of cit...
+# 1  Beauty of Bespoke Labs's Curator library  **Whispers of Curated Dreams**\nIn a sanctuary...
+# 2  Beauty of Bespoke Labs's Curator library  **Library of Tailored Thoughts**\nNestled with...
+# 3                        Dreams vs. reality  **Whispers of Dreams**  \nIn the silent folds ...
 ```
 Note that `topics` can be created with `curator.Prompter` as well,
 and we can scale this up to create tens of thousands of diverse poems.